HanCreation/20thSummer/README.md

 Micrograd library originally created by Karpathy, et al.

 ## [Digit-MNIST Recognizer from Scratch](https://github.com/HanCreation/ScratchNN_DigitMNIST)
 Learn to build a simple neural network from scratch using only NumPy and Math, without relying on any high-level libraries like TensorFlow, PyTorch, or Keras.
 The task was to classify digits from the MNIST dataset, which contains images of handwritten digits.
+Also, added another variant of creating the same based on torch basic library.

 ---
 Edited, Noted, Coded;